dpplweb/dppl-content/_posts/roberta/0811-01-01-grand-funded-projects.md

 In past years the Per Capita Grant has been used for the library newsletter, portable scanning equipment, filming select library programs for local cable, translating services, and staff training.

+**2013 Library Journal Index**

+We received three stars in this national rating of public libraries.
+The stars are given for success in programming, library visits, public computer usage, and circulation.
+In 2013 the community borrowed over 1.2 million items from the library, and made over 500,000 library visits!

 **2013 Back to the Books - $4,000**